This post may contain affiliate links. Learn more in our disclosure.

-But choosing between the two is not easy and that’s why we’ll do an in-depth comparison of the key aspects to help you make an informed choice.
+That’s why we’ve done an in-depth comparison of the key aspects of these popular online course platforms to help you make an informed choice.

 Before we get started, it’s worthwhile to know that Kajabi has no free plan but offers a 14-day free trial whereas Teachable has a free plan that is restricted to just 10 students and comes with a 10% processing fee.